Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Sunlight and UV Protection

-Prolonged direct sunlight will fade or darken engineered oak over time, depending on the species and finish.
-Natural oak floors tend to honey over time, while smoked finishes can lighten.
-Use blinds, curtains or UV-filtering window film in south- and west-facing rooms.
-Move rugs and furniture periodically so the floor ages evenly rather than developing pale or dark patches.
+Prolonged direct sunlight will fade or darken engineered oak over time depending on the species and finish.
+Natural oak floors tend to honey and warm over time.
+Smoked finishes can lighten.
+Use blinds, curtains or UV-filtering window film in south-facing and west-facing rooms.
+Move rugs and furniture periodically so the floor ages evenly rather than developing pale or dark patches under fixed items.

 Engineered wood is far more dimensionally stable than solid timber, which is exactly why it is the recommended choice for use with underfloor heating.
-Our GF Engineered Wood range is fully UFH-compatible, but you should still keep indoor relative humidity between 40 and 60 percent.
-In winter, when central heating dries the air, a simple room humidifier will prevent boards from shrinking and gaps appearing between planks.
+Even with the stability advantage, you should keep indoor relative humidity between 40 and 60 percent.
+In winter when central heating dries the air, a simple room humidifier will prevent boards from shrinking and gaps appearing between planks.
+In summer when humidity is naturally higher, keep rooms ventilated to avoid the reverse issue of boards expanding into their expansion gaps.

 Stain Removal and Troubleshooting

 Even with the best routine, accidents happen.
-Acting quickly is always the priority — the faster you deal with a spill, the less chance it has to penetrate the finish.
+Acting quickly is the priority.
+The faster you deal with a spill, the less chance it has to penetrate the finish and reach the wood underneath.

 Water and Drink Spills

 Blot immediately with a dry or barely-damp cloth.
-Do not rub — rubbing spreads the liquid and can push it into the joints.
+Do not rub.
+Rubbing spreads the liquid and can push it into the joints between boards.
 Once dry, clean the area with your regular pH-neutral wood-floor cleaner.

 Scuff Marks and Heel Dents